Global Institute of Theology |CHRISTINE 17, Triq il-Klin, Iklin IKL1030 MALTA EU | Tel: 00356 79475618 | email@example.com

 a.using unauthorized notes, aids, or information when taking an examinationb.submitting work done by someone else as your ownc.copying or paraphrasing someone else's essays, projects, or other work and submitting it as your own.
 3.Fabricating: falsifying or inventing any information, data, or citation.

 gaining access to examination materials prior to the time authorized by the

 retaining, possessing, using, or circulating previously given examination

-the examination supervisor or to the Global University offices at the
+examination supervisor or to the Global University offices at the conclusion of